 Blechnum spicant (Deer Fern)

 A familiar evergreen British native fern with pinnate fronds to 2 ft long.
-Lime hater.
+Lime soil hater.
 Please contact us for other stock availability and sizes.

 Hardiness traffic light green